Iceland car rental Show menu

 The Ultimate Guide to Iceland's Glaciers

-Iceland has a unique landscape that is unlike anywhere else in the world and is one of the main reasons that so many people take a vacation in the country.
-There aren’t many other places around the world that you can experience magnificent ice glaciers like you can in Iceland, with the opportunity to hike and climb up some magnificent ice glaciers.
-But if you’ve never been to Iceland before then it can be confusing knowing how it all works and where you can find these ice glaciers.
+Depending on the time of year, Icelanders and visitors are blessed with the opportunity to hike and climb up some magnificent ice glaciers.
+But if you’ve never been to Iceland before, then it can be confusing knowing how it all works and where you can find these ice glaciers.
 We have put together an ultimate guide to glaciers in Iceland to help you navigate this and find the best tours to suit your needs.

 What Are Glaciers and Are They Safe?

 A glacier is quite simply a body of ice that exists and has built up over the years, often centuries, to form large icy structures.
-It often occurs when more snow is falling than melting so it becomes compacted and freezes, turning into an icy glacier.
-Glaciers can also move due to the force of gravity or liquid water running underneath, so they are constantly changing structures and different to say, a frozen lake.
-Glaciers are only safe to walk or climb if you have a guide, as there can be hidden cracks and crevices that you don’t spot.
-Many of the glaciers in Iceland are located close to Reykjavik and so are easy to reach.
+It often occurs when more snow is falling than melting, so it becomes compacted and freezes, turning into an icy glacier.
+Glaciers can also move due to the force of gravity or liquid water running underneath, so they are constantly changing structures and so much more than just a frozen lake.

 Do I Need Any Equipment?

-You don’t need to bring any specialist equipment to go hiking along the glaciers as this should be provided by your tour guide.
-They will provide you with things like helmets, harnesses and crampons to make sure that you are safe on your ice tour.
-Your guide will also know the route so there may also be other pieces of equipment they provide you with at the start of the hike but this will all be explained to you.
-You should, of course, make sure that you wear warm clothes for hiking glaciers, considering thermals rather than bulky clothes and wear waterproof clothing in case you get wet.
-Although it is likely to be cold you should also bring sunglasses and sunscreen with you as the glare from the sun reflects on the ice and it can be quite bright.
+You should, of course, make sure that you wear warm clothes for hiking glaciers, consider thermals rather than bulky clothes, and wear waterproof clothing in case you get wet.
+Although it is likely to be cold, you should also bring sunglasses and sunscreen with you as the glare from the sun reflects on the ice, and it can be quite bright.
 One of the most important items you must invest in is some sturdy hiking boots for good grip underfoot.

 It is much easier to tour the glaciers in Iceland during the summer months as the weather is a lot better and there are long hours of daylight.
 However, you will not see the glaciers in their full glory unless you travel during the winter.